 "It has them shaking in their boots, I bet," the man laughed heartily.

-With an ear on what Henry was telling him, Denny recited, "They are skeptical of the power of the weaponry, yes, and frightened, but they are too confident in their magic tricks to truly fear us.
+With an ear on what Henry was telling him, Denny recited, "They're confused by the power of our weaponry, yes, and frightened, but they're too confident in their magic tricks to truly fear us.
 That'll change soon, markedly.
 Right now, they're distracted with their unstable economy."

 "Those places that you destroyed," The Prime Minister began, raising a finger.
 "They were markets, yes?"